gluecodes/gluecodes-framework/README.md

 It can be due to many reasons; tight deadlines, late night out or whatever the implication of being just a human.
 Often we're just thrown into someone else's code i.e. his own interpretation of the guidelines.

 This framework has been developed as part of something bigger.
 It is meant to be simple and generic, used within an automated IDE which assists you in following the simple design rules.
-It lets you start with a static PoC and notifies you (live) what may need to be customized to turn it into valuable product.
+It lets you start with a static proof of concept and notifies you (live) what may need to be customized to turn it into valuable product.

 Instead of writing glue code all over again, you'll code only what matters i.e. features.
 Read more about [GlueCodes Platform](https://www.glue.codes).